rodmarkun/SmolML/smolml/core/README.md

 **What is a `Value`?**

 There are several ways to implement this DAG structure.
-We'll be following the same `Value` class approach that Karpathy uses in his video, with just a few small differences.
+We'll be following the same `Value` class approach that Karpathy uses in his video, in order to have a foundation for our library.
+Don't worry, we will build the rest of the components by ourselves, but this serves as an awesome starting point!

 Let's think about what each node in our DAG actually needs to keep track of.
 Looking back at the previous image, what information does each node hold?
-We need a class that can handle these four essential things:
+We need a class `Value` that can handle these four essential things:

 1. Each node needs to remember the current **numerical result** of whatever computation it represents
-2. We need to store how much this node contributes to the final value, which means, its **gradient with respect to the loss** (this gets filled in during backpropagation)
+2. We need to store how much this node contributes to the final value, which means, its **gradient with respect to the loss** (this will get filled in during backpropagation)
 3. Each node should know what **mathematical operation** created it in order to correctly compute its gradient
 4. Since we'll need to traverse backwards from the final output all the way to the original inputs during backpropagation, each node must **maintain links to the `Value` objects that were used to create it**

 Think of a `Value` object as a smart container for a single number (a scalar).
 It doesn't just hold the number; it prepares for gradient calculations.
 It stores:
 1.  `data`: The actual numerical value (e.g., 5.0, -3.2).
 2.  `grad`: The gradient of the *final output* of our entire computation graph with respect to *this* specific `Value`'s data.
 It starts at 0 and gets filled during backpropagation.

+Can you build a class that does this?
+It does not need to be 100% implemented yet, but try to do a bit of a sketch.
+Remember we are showing the process in Python but you can do this in any language you want to!

 **Building the Calculation Trail (Computational Graph)**